The Biological Science Section includes the DNA Casework Section as well as the New York State DNA Databank.

 Questions or concerns can be emailed to [email protected].

-The Trace Evidence Section examines evidence including fire debris, footwear and tire impressions, paint, lamp on/off examinations, lachrymators (tear gas, "pepper spray") and unknown substances.
+The Trace Evidence Section examines evidence including fire debris, physical comparisons, lachrymators (tear gas, pepper spray) and unknown substances.

 Examiners employ an arsenal of high-tech instruments including: